aminalm/openstack-docs/source/cinder/configuration/flasharray_configuration/section_flasharray-config.rst

 Pure Storage recommends creating an unique user account for OpenStack to help audit API requests from each OpenStack.
-This account may be local or integrated into an active directory, or similar, account management system.
+This account may be local or integrated into an Active Directory, or similar, account management system.